-Let it be said that in 1937 Gilbert Jr. was very much aware of the threat these works posed to him and to their own survival.
+Let it be said that in 1937 Gilbert Jr. was very much aware of the threat posed to these works and to their survival by the attitude of the Board of Directors.
 He had survived the earlier hassle with the Board of Directors by acceding to their demands to hide the work he felt he had faithfully performed under God's direction.
 He had been accepted as an official teacher of Christian Science, and fondly hoped the Directors would one day see things as he did.
 He wanted neither a rift with them, nor the stigma of suspension as a teacher, nor anything that looked like an activity outside the official Church of Christ, Scientist.
 These sentiments remained his guiding principles to the end.
-He was prepared to agree that the official church had exclusive charge of the neophyte, that it should preserve the "milk of the Word" by rules, discipline, priesthood; but he wanted it understood there was "meat" beyond all this which "men in Christ" must be allowed.
-(1)
+He seemed prepared to agree with the Board's attitude that the official church had exclusive charge of the neophyte, that it should preserve the milk of the Word by rules, discipline, priesthood; but he wanted it understood there was "meat" beyond all this which "men in Christ" must be allowed.